Freeze-blz/toolbox/README.md

   - if the output folder is not the input folder, the selection will be kept
 - settings will be stored in the d64niceGUI.json file

-- a logfile is also created where you can get further informations.
+- a logfile is also created where you can get further information.
 Please provide this file with any bug report!

 ## Development